wgmo/graphtik/docs/source/index.rst

 Lightweight computation graphs for Python
 -----------------------------------------

-**Graphtik** is a library to design, plot & execute *graphs of functions* (a.k.a :term:`pipeline`\s) that consume and populate (possibly :term:`nested
+**Graphtik** is a library to compose, plot & execute *graphs of python functions* (a.k.a :term:`pipeline`\s) that consume and populate (possibly :term:`nested
+<hierarchical data>`) named data (a.k.a :term:`dependencies <dependency>`),
-<hierarchical data>`) data, based on whether values for those data (a.k.a :term:`dependencies
+based on whether values for those dependencies exist in the inputs or have been calculated earlier.
-<dependency>`) exist.

-- The API posits a fair compromise between :ref:`features` and complexity, without precluding any.
-- It can be used as is to build machine learning pipelines for data science projects.
+- Its primary use case is building flexible algorithms for data science/machine learning projects.
-- It should be extendable to act as the core for a custom ETL engine, a workflow-processor for interdependent tasks & files like GNU Make, or a spreadsheet calculation engine.
+- It should be extendable to implement the following:

+  - an `IoC dependency resolver <https://en.wikipedia.org/wiki/Dependency_injection>`_
+    (e.g. Java Spring);
+  - an executor of interdependent tasks based on files (e.g. GNU Make);
+  - a custom ETL engine;
+  - a spreadsheet calculation engine.

 Graph\ **tik** `sprang <https://docs.google.com/spreadsheets/d/1HPgtg2l6v3uDS81hLOcFOZxIBLCnHGrcFOh3pFRIDio/edit#gid=0>`_ from `Graphkit`_ (summer 2019, v1.2.2) to :gh:`experiment <22>` with Python 3.6+ features,